Fidode07/BaxterLite/README.md

 - Say hello
 - Say bye

+You can open a chat with BaxterLite from the taskbar or by pressing the key combination ``SHIFT + B``.

 # 🤖 Usage 🤖

 - First you need to download or clone the project, then navigate to the downloaded folder: